PQView® 3.71.3 is available for download.

 PQView Database Library: Many new functions were added to the PQView Database Library (pqview.dll) and several existing functions were optimized for speed.
 This library is used by many third-party applications designed to work with a PQView database.

 PQView Agent: We completed many changes to make PQView Agent more reliable and easier to set up as an application for managing more than one PQView database on a single computer.
 Also, changes were made in the PQView PQ Data Manager that increase its awareness that an instance of PQView Agent is running.
-We need to remind you that PQDM and PQView Advisor can determine if each other is running only your computer is Windows XP or later, which would be a reason for upgrading your computer from Windows 2000 if you are still using this operating system that is no longer supported by Microsoft.
+We need to remind you that PQDM and PQView Advisor can determine if each other is running only if your computer is Windows XP or later, which would be a reason for upgrading your computer from Windows 2000.
+Note that Windows 2000 is no longer supported by Microsoft.

 Data Handler for Dranetz DDB Files: We made more than ten changes to the data handler, which was the first time it was revised since 2003.
 The changes focused on reducing memory needed during import, making the data handler more responsive to user cancellations, and handling incomplete or invalid data blocks better.

 Other Data Handlers: We modified the modules used to import from the following data sources: CYMDIST Network and Equipment Databases, Dranetz ESS/InfoNode, ION Enterprise Databases, Electro Industries Communicator Logs, Qualitrol Q-Wave Information System (QIS) Databases, and Unipower PQ Secure Databases.

 New Data Handlers: We added new data handlers for importing from General Electric Communicator Logs and from the AMR Database used at Provincial Electric Authority (PEA) in Thailand.
 We also added a window for importing waveforms from Microsoft Wave Sound Format (WAV) Files.